 Lamont County erects signs pursuant to its Private Signs procedure and pursuant to the Uniform Traffic Control Devices for Canada.
 Signs are replaced on a “call in basis” from the public, staff workers and council.
 Every fall and spring signs are replaced that are bent, faded or damaged as necessary.

-Lamont County allows the erection of private signs pursuant to its Private Signs procedures.
+Lamont County allows the erection of private signs pursuant to its private sign policies.

-The resident is responsible for the cost of the sign and/or replacement of the sign.
-Lamont County will provide installation of the sign.
+Once approved, the resident is responsible for the cost of the sign, general maintenance (when applicable) and/or replacement of the sign.
+Lamont County will provide installation of the sign (when applicable).

 For more information or application contact Public Works at 780-895-2547.